-The following pages ask for evidence and insight into the development of Pre-service Teacher competencies associated with EDPR 437 practicum.
+The following pages ask for evidence and insight into the development of Pre-service Teacher competencies associated with the EDPR 437 practicum.
 A final narrative evaluation report is completed by the Cooperating Teacher and the Practicum Advisor.
-A final self-reflection component is completed by the Pre-service Teacher and is attached to the evaluation report.
+A final self-reflection component is completed by the Pre-service Teacher.

-The Cooperating teacher completes Part A, the Practicum Advisor completes Part B, and the Preservice Teacher's self-reflection, Part C, is attached at the end of this final evaluation report.
+The Cooperating Teacher completes Part A, the Practicum Advisor completes Part B, and the Pre-service Teacher's self-reflection is Part C.